zoltan-nz/kafka-spark-project/docs/final-report.md

 Data source is a freely available financial data stream.
 The German Stock Exchange daily transaction history is available on an S3 bucket and it is part of the [Amazon Open Data Registry](https://registry.opendata.aws/).

 This implementation provides a user interface for downloading and preparing csv files.
 Furthermore we can select a prepared csv data file as data source for streaming.
 The streamed data flow consumed by a channel in our Kafka environment.
-This topic is watched by our Apache Spark app, which can process, aggregate, modify our distributed data flow.
+This Kafka topic is watched by our Apache Spark app, which may process, aggregate, modify our distributed data flow.

 You can run this project on your local machine if all the required development tool is available and locally installed, or you can just fire up a docker composer process to run all component in an isolated docker cluster.